YogeshManni/finchat-demo/README.md

     ├── tsconfig.json                         # TypeScript configuration - sets up compiler options
+    ├── .firebaserc                           # Firebase project metadata - links to your Firebase project ID ├── public/                               # Static assets directory - holds files like images or favicon ├── logs/                                 # Logs folder - All logs files will be created here (This folder will be created after user submit's first query)
+    ├   ├── combined.log                    # All logs will be visible in this file
+    ├   ├── error.log                       # Only error will be logged in this file
-    ├── .firebaserc                           # Firebase project metadata - links to your Firebase project ID ├── public/                               # Static assets directory - holds files like images or favicon ├── src/                                  # Source code directory - contains all app logic and UI │   ├── app/                              # App Router directory - defines pages and API routes │   │   ├── layout.tsx                    # Root layout component - wraps all pages with consistent structure
+    ├── src/                                  # Source code directory - contains all app logic and UI │   ├── app/                              # App Router directory - defines pages and API routes │   │   ├── layout.tsx                    # Root layout component - wraps all pages with consistent structure